15 Warning Signs You’re Dealing with a Toxic Person

 8. They refuse to listen to you.

 Toxic people act bored or change the conversation topic when you are talking.
-However, they expect you to listen to them when they’re the ones talking.
+However, they expect you to listen to them when they talk.
 Your talking takes away from any attention that could be on them and puts the focus on you.

 Recognize the signs of toxic people and learn how to deal with a toxic person.